Showing posts with label holidays. Show all posts

 Merry Christmas and Happy New Year,

-Hope this letter finds your family doing okay.
+I hope this letter finds your family doing well.

 My sister lost her husband (age 68) in April to a heart attack.

-He was a retired engineer for the railroad and a farmer.
+He was a retired railroad engineer and a farmer.

 Vicki raised vegetables and sold them at the farmer's market.
-He was very active in farming, raised mules, and was very active in his community.
+He was very active in farming, raising mules, and participating in his community.

 I have finished my Christmas Shopping.

 I still have problems walking long distances.
-My knee has healed nicely on the outside but will take months to heal on the inside.
+My knee has healed nicely on the outside, but it will take months to heal on the inside.

 We celebrated Valentine's Day @ Famous Dave's Restaurant in Franklin, TN.
 We also visited the famous Bedford Falls Train Display @ Hundred Oaks in Nashville.